Carolina Herrera plays with fur at New York Fashion Week

 Herrera dyed fur a rich green and deep violet in her fall and winter 2013 collection, one of hundreds on display at New York Fashion Week, which runs through Thursday.

-Not to fear, the chic Venezuela-born designer used fur in traditional colors and places as well - in coat collars and stoles.
-The deep mint green and purple dyed fur also appeared in stoles and neckpieces atop sleek dresses and gowns.
+Not to fear, the chic Venezuelan-born designer used fur in traditional colors and places as well, in coat collars and stoles.
+The deep mint green and purple dyed fur appeared in stoles and neckpieces atop sleek dresses and gowns.

 Her dresses featured high necks and cinched waists, with attention drawn to shoulders capped in black velvet or encrusted with jewels.